AaltoAsia/O-MI/omisec-omi-interface.md

-Some different options for the protocol
+Some options for the protocol
 =======================================

 We require